Warrior's Country: A Call to Action for Bible Believers.

 The wife of one preacher (in one of the cults I mention in the Introduction) who was helped by The Age of Reason when it made all of his years of Bible studying fall into place and make sense (thus exposing the false doctrines of his church), told me her husband stayed up late at night wrestling with my book.
 He’d rant about me and angrily fling my book onto the sofa.
 But he determined to keep going because my Scripture references were valid and he really was learning.
 The historical section wasn’t particularly new to him because he was already widely read in history.
 But he said almost every time he turned a page in the doctrinal section he found another challenge to his understanding of Christianity.
 He submitted to the Scriptures, repented, and eventually began a series of sermons designed to help his church wake up.
 He also wrote to the authorities in his denomination.
 They never answered him, the church board banned him from the pulpit, he quit the cult when he realized the Bible wasn’t its real authority, moved to another state, and is happily and confidently serving the Lord in accordance with His word.
 He turned out to be more than a man of the cloth; he turned out to be a man of God.

 I’m not telling you this because I’m trying to scare you off.
-I’m telling you this out of respect because the fact that you are on this web page is an indication that you are a sincere Bible believer who just wants to find out if my book can help you or not.
+I’m telling you this out of respect because the fact that you have reached the bottom of this web page is an indication that you are a sincere Bible believer who just wants to find out if my book can help you or not.
 You’d also like to know if I really do go by the Bible, and if my book really does reveal Reason to be the fundamental source of apostasy in the church...or if I’m just another pet-peeve-oriented nitpicker who can’t see the forest for the trees.
 You cannot know for sure unless you open your Bible and study The Age of Reason.

 May God bless you in these dark last days.